-Smartwatches debuted some time around 2010.
-They first started out as little mini computers on your wrist.
+Smartwatches debuted sometime around 2010.
+They first started out like little mini computers on your wrist.
 With the latest growing smartphone craze, things are now different.
 They function as full blown James Bond devices that do everything.
 In short, smartwatches are just an extension of your phone.
 Without a smartphone to sync to, they are just normal watches.

 The build and styling quality of these beasts are 10x that of fitness trackers.
 And the price keeps climbing, as newer and better features keep coming out.
 So how does this relate to suits?
 And what are the best brands?
 Just like smartphones, Apple and Samsung smartwatches are among the top dogs, as well.
 But, when it comes to suits, we have some different propositions.

-Apple’s design in particular seems a better fit in style for a suit or casual wear.
+Apple’s design, in particular, seems a better fit in style for a suit or casual wear.
 And since it is Apple, there are a billion different ways to customize it.
 Samsung has less of a uniform look and focuses more on variety.
 Their designs are sleek, slim and professional looking.
-But, we’ve prepared a longer list of smartwatches that are compatible with suits.
-Going further down the rabbit hole, these items are a really nice extension.

 Best Smartwatches to Wear with Suit